 Goldens are often employed as therapy dogs to soothe and calm people.
 Goldens seem to have reserves of empathy and unconditional love.
-There’s just something about a Golden that can calm and comfort anyone, from young children to elderly patients.
+They can help calm and comfort almost anyone, from young children to elderly patients.

-You know all that exuberant puppy behavior?
-That tends to last longer in Golden Retrievers than other breeds.
+Do you know all that exuberant puppy behavior?
+That tends to last longer in Golden Retrievers than in other breeds.
 They mature slowly and can be playful and downright silly into adulthood.